alnvdl/fstringen/README.md

 dictionary for looking up things like type mappings, and it returns alarming strings when no match is found.

+Fstringstars have one important distiction when compared to regular triple-quoted strings: their first and last `\n` are discarded when present.
+Therefore, the following are all equivalent:

+    fstringstar = f"""*
+    ...
+    *"""

+    fstringstar = f"""*...*"""

+    fstringstar = f"""*
+    ...*"""

+    fstringstar = f"""*...
+    *"""

+This design intentional, especially because it enables the first style shown above (newline at the start, newline at the end), which makes generators more readable.
+Avoid using regular triple-quoted strings in generators to keep behavior more preditable and consistent.

+Also, please note that using single-quotes to define fstringstars is not supported (i.e., `f'''*...*'''` is not a valid fstringstar).

 ## Caveats
 fstringen does dangerous things with scope and function re-declaration.
 This means you should only use it in scripts that are code generators, and code generators alone (i.e., they don't do anything else).
 We sacrificed correctness for neatness and ease-to-use.

+Since fstringen tramples over all common sense, pretty much all exceptions are intercepted and transformed into custom error messages.
+Otherwise, because of the scope tricks and function re-declarations, most tracebacks and error messages become useless and confusing.

 Python 3.6+ is required.
 PyYAML is an optional dependency.